mavryk-network/LIGO/gitlab-pages/docs/tutorials/mv-vs-eth/mv-vs-eth.md

 `mavryk-client call contract counter from alice --entrypoint '%subtract' --arg 100`

-Truffle (and Taquito library, which Truffle for Mavryk uses under the hood), also treats entrypoints specially.
+Truffle (and WebMavryk library, which Truffle for Mavryk uses under the hood), also treats entrypoints specially.
 We can call our `add` entrypoint as follows:
 ```solidity
 const Counter = artifacts.require('Counter')
 let counterInstance = await Counter.deployed()